-Receivables shown on the governmental fund financial statements are those for which payment was received within 60 days after the financial statement date.
+Receivables shown on the governmental fund financial statements are those for which payment was received within 60 days except for the foundation receivable from the State which is 300 days after the financial statement date.
 All receivables, regardless of when they are collected, are recognized in the district-wide financial statements.
 Such receivables are shown net of any allowances for uncollectible amounts.